 WCS has helped to build capacity at a government lab in Lao PDR, with the aim that progressive diagnostics such as those outlined above can be conducted in country in the future.

-The team is also involved in training staff at national protected areas in wildlife disease surveillance methods.
-The training is integrated into a large-scale training-of-trainers project, aiming to create a core group of NPA staff that can pass on skills to rangers on the ground.
-The disease training will be passed on to rangers, who will record dead and diseased wildlife in the NPAs, helping to build up a baseline database of wildlife mortality and monitor disease outbreaks.
+Staff at national protected areas have been trained in wildlife disease surveillance methods as part of a large-scale training-of-trainers project, aiming to create a core group of NPA staff that can pass on skills to rangers on the ground.
+The rangers, record dead and diseased wildlife in the NPAs, helping to build up a baseline database of wildlife mortality and monitor disease outbreaks.

-The Wildlife Health Team also works in communities near national protected areas collecting data on hunting with the help of Lao university students.
+Working in communities near national protected areas, WCS staff collect data on hunting with the help of Lao university students.
 This information is fed back to landscape managers so that they can assess the degree of hunting and design appropriate conservation outreach campaigns.